Convention History and Awards

 National Media Award

 This award honors outstanding national media efforts, which create better understanding of DS and people with DS.
-The award recognizes programs on television and radio, documentaries, feature films, national publications, serials, syndicated columns and social media.
-National Media Awards may be presented for the categories of film, radio, online and print.
+The award recognizes programs on television, documentaries, feature films, national publications, serials, syndicated columns and social media.
+National Media Awards may be presented for the categories of film, print and online.
 The media efforts must have been broadcast or published within the last calendar year.

 This award recognizes outstanding performance on behalf of students with DS.
 Nominees will be judged by their demonstrated leadership and innovation in creating or advancing best educational practices for students with DS.